gamesover/letter_thief/README.md

 > Email preview
 ![screenshot2.png](screenshot2.png)

-And that's not all!
-You can use letter thief as a delivery method in your application as well.
+You can also use `Letter Thief` as a delivery method in your application as well.

 Set `config.action_mailer.delivery_method = :letter_thief` to stop sending emails and have them only logged in your database.
 That's particularly useful in development environments or staging/pre-production environments as well.